 and, therefore, system~\eqref{eq:TV_HS} can be rewritten as

 The ODE \eqref{eq:ODE_H} serves as the basis for defining H-DNNs.
 Indeed, as outlined in the previous subsection, a given discretization scheme for \eqref{eq:ODE_H} naturally leads to a neural network architecture.
-In the context of this work, we focus on FE and S-IE discretizations.
-Both discretizations lead to new DNN architectures defined as follows.
+In the context of this work, we focus on FE and S-IE discretizations, resulting in the following DNN architectures.

 \textbf{H$_1$-DNN:} By discretizing \eqref{eq:ODE_H} with FE we obtain the layer equation